Transfer Admissions Guide

 • Grading scale

-2. Each course outline must be sent as a separate attachment in an email.
+Each course outline must be sent as a separate attachment in an email (PDF preferred).
+You can attach multiple outlines to one email.

-3. Each attachment must include both the course title and the course number in the filename.
+Include both the course title and the course number in the filename for each attachment.